Towards Ultra-High-Rate Quantum Error Correction with Reconfigurable Atom Arrays: Introduction

 Recent work by Kasai introduced an ultra-high-rate construction based on affine permutation matrices (APMs), achieving encoding rates near $1/2$ and large distances above 30 at block lengths around 9000~\cite{kasai2026breaking}.
 This is a significant step towards the regime long familiar in classical LDPC coding~\cite{richardson2008modern}, where rates are often above $1/2$, sometimes as high as 237/256~\cite{etsi}.
 These codes are of great practical importance, forming the backbone of internet communication (5G, Wi-Fi, etc.) by enabling efficient and robust information transfer over noisy channels.
 Similarly, quantum codes with rate $\geq 1/2$ will likely be a key ingredient in a low-overhead fault-tolerant architecture.
 However, given that code properties generally scale with block length, it was unclear whether Kasai's APM-based paradigm could yield competitive performance with current experimental systems of around 1000 qubits~\cite{pause2024supercharged,manetsch2024tweezer,norcia2024iterative,ibm2023condor}, under more complex circuit-level noise models and realistic hardware layouts.

 In this work, we show that ultra-high-rate quantum error correction can achieve competitive performance in experimentally-relevant regimes.
 Starting from Kasai’s affine-permutation framework, we identify new structural conditions that preserve the code performance while admitting efficient implementation on reconfigurable neutral atom arrays~\cite{bluvstein2022quantum,bluvstein2024logical}.
 This yields code instances with encoding rates exceeding $1/2$ at block sizes around $1000$ qubits, together with shallow syndrome extraction schedules based on simple orbit-wise shifts and small inter-orbit permutations.
 To access the very low logical error rates relevant for long-lived memories, we further develop a hierarchical decoder that combines the throughput of belief propagation with an exact integer-programming fallback~\cite{delfosse2020hierarchical,poulin2008on,muller2025improved}.
 Under a circuit-level noise model at $p=10^{-3}$ without idling noise, we directly observe average per-logical-per-round error rates of \lerninetysix{} and \leroneninetwo{} for a \nkdninetysix{} code and a \nkdoneninetwo{} code, respectively, bringing this family close to the teraquop regime.
+We further derive heuristic finite-blocklength estimates of the tradeoff between block length and encoding rate at a given logical error rate, finding that our code constructions lie close to the Pareto frontier.
 Taken together, these results show that ultra-high-rate quantum error-correcting codes can deliver substantial space-overhead reductions in practically relevant regimes, paving the way toward more efficient fault-tolerant quantum computers.